 Under Employers' Gaze, Gen Z Is Biting Its Tongue On Social Media

-Malak Silmi was taking her first real journalism class last January when her professor said something that changed her life: watch what you post on social media — because it might just come back to bite you.
+Malak Silmi was taking her first real journalism class last January when her professor said something that changed her life: Watch what you post on social media because it might just come back to bite you.

-Silmi's Twitter account at the time was one she had since she was 14.
+Silmi's Twitter account at the time was one she'd had since she was 14.
 It was a public profile with her content ranging from memes and status updates to opinions on foreign policy.
 But she decided something had to change if she wanted to be taken seriously as a journalist.
 So, she deactivated it.

 "I understand the need to censor oneself, but sometimes I don't think it's fair," said the 19-year-old.
 "Even liking on Twitter is hard because people can see what you like — it pops up on their timeline even if they're not looking through your account."

-In fact, only about one in 10 teenagers say they share personal, religious or political beliefs on social media, according to a recent survey from Pew Research Center.
+In fact, only about 1 in 10 teenagers say they share personal, religious or political beliefs on social media, according to a recent survey from Pew Research Center.

-Employers are watching — and asking job seekers to walk a careful line between sharing the wrong kind of information and staying away from social media all together.
+Employers are watching — and asking job seekers to walk a careful line between sharing the wrong kind of information and staying away from social media altogether.
 These days, 70 percent of employers and recruiters say they check social media during the hiring process, according to a survey conducted by CareerBuilder, a company that connects employers and candidates.
 More than half of employers said they have not hired a candidate because of content they found on social media, but a similar number said if they can't find an applicant online, they are less likely to call that person in for an interview.

-"Hiring is always kind of a judgement call," says Michelle Armer, the chief people officer at CareerBuilder.
+"Hiring is always kind of a judgment call," says Michelle Armer, the chief people officer at CareerBuilder.
 "Employers are eager to find more information that will support the decision that they're making."

 Silmi realized the only way to beat those employers was not to leave social media completely, but to join their game.

-From the ashes of her old account that detailed her youth, a new one arose: this account was public too, but it depicted a professional persona that was lacking in the other account.
+From the ashes of her old account that detailed her youth, a new one arose: This account was public, too, but it depicted a professional persona that was lacking in the other account.
 She uses this new account to share credible news articles and the latest updates on her journalism career — with a few sports tweets scattered in between.

 Super excited to announce that I’ll be a part of this year’s class with the @nyt_institute! #NYTSJI— Malak Silmi (@MalakSilmi) April 6, 2019